-The maximum number of shots that can be taken in a single burst in continuous release modes can be set to any value between 1 and 200.
+The maximum number of shots that can be taken in a single burst in continuous release modes can be set to " ∞ " (no limit) or to any value between 1 and 200.

-- No limits are placed on the number of shots that can be taken in a single burst when: - shutter speed is set to 1 s or slower in mode S or M, or - [ON] is selected for [Silent mode] in the setup menu.
+- The maximum number of shots is fixed to 200 even if "∞" (no limit) is selected when a setting other than [Electronic shutter] is set for Custom Setting d6 [Shutter type]. - No limits are placed on the number of shots that can be taken in a single burst when shutter speed is set to 1 s or slower in mode S or M.